davidalvarez305/ff_ext/README.md

 Step #5: Use.

 ```
 Step #1: Click on "Setup" and enter your information.
-This is saved in your browser, there are no requests made to any server or save your information.
+This is saved in your browser, there are no requests made to any server to save your information.

 Step #2: Navigate to any website that requires form input.